Yugoslav Wars: Insurgency in Kosovo (1995–1998)

 After September 1990 when the 1974 Yugoslav Constitution had been unilaterally repealed by the Socialist Republic of Serbia, Kosovo's autonomy suffered and so the region was faced with state-organized oppression: from the early 1990s, Albanian language radio and television were restricted and newspapers shut down.
-Kosovar Albanians were fired in large numbers from public enterprises and institutions, including banks, hospitals, the post office and schools.
+Kosovar Albanians were fired in large numbers from public enterprises and institutions, including banks, hospitals, post offices and schools.
 In June 1991, the University of Priština assembly and several faculty councils were dissolved and replaced by Serbs.
 Kosovar Albanian teachers were prevented from entering school premises for the new school year beginning in September 1991, forcing students to study at home.

 This crackdown on ethnic Albanians led to heightened tensions, riots and violence known as the prewar period, and it was during this time that the Kosovo Liberation Army (KLA) was formed.
 Throughout the early 1990s, there were attacks on Serbian security forces and secret-service officials in retaliation for the abuse and murder of ethnic Albanian civilians, and Serbian civilians were also killed.
 The KLA sought to destabilize the region, hoping the United States and NATO would intervene.
 By 1995, Serbian patrols were ambushed and policemen were killed, with one death allegedly carried out by the KLA.
 It was only in the next year that the organization took responsibility for these attacks.

 The KLA, originally composed of a few hundred Albanian militants, attacked several police stations and wounded many police officers in 1996–1997.
 In February 1996 the KLA undertook a series of attacks against police stations and Yugoslav government employees, claiming that the Yugoslav authorities had killed Albanian civilians as part of an ethnic cleansing campaign.
 On 22 April 1996, four attacks on Serbian security personnel were carried out almost simultaneously in several parts of Kosovo.

 In January 1997, Serbian security forces assassinated KLA commander Zahir Pajaziti and two other leaders in a highway attack between Pristina and Mitrovica, and arrested more than 100 Albanian militants.
 Adem Jashari, as one of the founders and leaders of the KLA, was convicted of terrorism in absentia by a Yugoslav court on 11 July 1997.
 Human Rights Watch subsequently described the trial, in which fourteen other Kosovo Albanians were also convicted, as "[failing] to conform to international standards".

 The NATO North Atlantic Council claimed the KLA was "the main initiator of the violence" and that it had "launched what appears to be a deliberate campaign of provocation".
 Pursuing Jashari for the murder of a Serb policeman, the Serbian forces again attempted to assault the Jashari compound in Prekaz on 22 January 1998.
 Between 1991 and 1997, mostly in 1996–97, 39 persons were killed by the KLA.
 Attacks between 1996 and February 1998 led to the deaths of 10 policemen and 24 civilians.